griddynamics/Behavior-Analytic-Starter-Kit/Chapter 3.md

 Note: pre-scheduled destruction is a convenient feature during testing and experimentation to make sure you don’t create too many test instances of your application scattered across the cloud, eating away Amazon resources and your money for no reason.
 A discipline to schedule instance destruction at launch is important, unless you have a good reason to keep it around for much longer, which you can do by setting auto-destruction to “never”.

-- Leave all other fields at defaults
+- Leave all other fields at defaults.

 It should take about 10 minutes for the application to come up.
 Once web store launched successfully you can see URL to web store web UI on application output panel.